calebbarton1/ClutterBug/README.md

 A: If your clutter is bigger than the node, then the nodes raycast starts inside your clutter.
 Either scale the clutter down, or make the node bigger.

-Q: Why does my clutter spawns on top of each other?
+Q: Why does my clutter spawn on top of each other?

 A: Make sure you have a layer named "Clutter" and that your prefabs are a part of that layer.

+# Known Issues
+1.)
+When dragging prefabs onto the Prefab List, you cannot replace an individual element with the dragged object.
+2.)
+Objects with small meshes and large scales will be displaced very high in the sky, as the Clutter script offsets position so that the clutter isn't in the ground.
+This is based on scale.